mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 - `avg` returns the average of all values in the group.
 It works in double precision floating point only.
+- `stddev` returns the standard deviation of all values in the group.
+  It works in double precision floating point only.
 - `sum` returns the sum of all values in the group.
 It works in double precision floating point only.
 - `min` returns the minimum of all values in the group.